Vorselon/5e-Homebrew-Death-Knight/Main.md

 ## Frost
 ### Obliterate
 3rd Level Feature

-Whenever you hit with a weapon attack, you may spend X Runic Power to [deal maximum damage instead of rolling] | [increase the damage die of your weapon for this attack by 1 ie d4 goes to d6, d6 to d8 etc] ONLY ONE NOT SURE WHICH | IF SECOND: You may increase the die multiple times by expending a corresponding amount of Runic Power.
+Whenever you hit with a melee weapon attack, you may spend 1 Runic Power to increase the damage die of your weapon for this attack by 1.
+For example, if your weapon normally deals 1d6 damage, increasing the damage die size by 1 would make it deal 1d8 damage.

+Runic Empowerment: You may increase the die multiple times by expending a corresponding amount of Runic Power.

 ### On a Pale Horse
 3rd Level Feature